micans/pick/README.md

 - Filter (or fork) rows on boolean clauses computed on columns
 - Select multiple columns using ranges or regular expressions
 - Take the same action on multiple columns using a lambda expression
+- Import dictionaries to test membership or to map values
 - Split/demultiplex rows to different output files based on (computed) labels in columns